Developer Guide

 - User enters the

-command with the appropriate inputs. - TutorBuddy verifies that the student exists, and the inputs are valid.
+delete_sessioncommand with the appropriate inputs. - TutorBuddy verifies that the student exists, and the inputs are valid.

 - TutorBuddy deletes the session.